 Examining peace transitions in Bougainville, Nepal and Colombia

-This report is funded by UK aid from the UK Department for International Development through the Global Security Rapid Analysis programme.
+This report is funded by UK aid from the UK Department for International Development through the Peace Research Partnership.
 Saferworld, Conciliation Resources and International Alert are collaborating on a three-year research programme which generates evidence and lessons for policy-makers and practitioners on how to support peaceful, inclusive change in conflict-affected areas.
 The research focuses on economic development, peace processes, institutions and gender drivers of conflict.
 Find out more.